haowu80s/CarND-Traffic-Sign-Classifier-Project/writeup.md

 | Fully connected		    |	1x1x43          			                        |
 | Softmax				        |	1x1x43          			                        |

+The Residual and Bottleneck block follows the architecture of [He et al.](https://arxiv.org/abs/1512.03385).
+The contract block follows the idea of [Huang et al.](https://arxiv.org/abs/1608.06993), consisting of 3x3 convolution filters with stride of 2x2 and then concatenated with a max pooling of the input layer.
+Batch normalization is not used in this work.

 #### 3. Describe how you trained your model.
 The discussion can include the type of optimizer, the batch size, number of epochs and any hyperparameters such as learning rate.

-To train the model, I used an ....
+To train the model, I used an AdamOptimizer with exponentially decaying learning rate.
+The learning rate starts with 2e-3 and is reduced by 10% every 680 steps.
+The batch size is chosen to be 256 images and 20 epochs are used to train the model.
+The p value determining the keep probability of the dropout layer is chosen to be 0.25.

 #### 4. Describe the approach taken for finding a solution and getting the validation set accuracy to be at least 0.93.
 Include in the discussion the results on the training, validation and test sets and where in the code these were calculated.
 Your approach may have been an iterative process, in which case, outline the steps you took to get to the final solution and why you chose those steps.
 Perhaps your solution involved an already well known implementation or architecture.
 In this case, discuss why you think the architecture is suitable for the current problem.

 My final model results were:
-* training set accuracy of ?
+* training set accuracy of 100%
-* validation set accuracy of ?
+* validation set accuracy of 98.0%
+* test set accuracy (top 1) of 96.3%
-* test set accuracy of ?
+* test set accuracy (top 5) of 98.9%

-If an iterative approach was chosen:
-* What was the first architecture that was tried and why was it chosen?
-* What were some problems with the initial architecture?
-* How was the architecture adjusted and why was it adjusted?
-Typical adjustments could include choosing a different model architecture, adding or taking away layers (pooling, dropout, convolution, etc), using an activation function or changing the activation function.
-One common justification for adjusting an architecture would be due to overfitting or underfitting.
-A high accuracy on the training set but low accuracy on the validation set indicates over fitting; a low accuracy on both sets indicates under fitting.
-* Which parameters were tuned?
-How were they adjusted and why?
-* What are some of the important design choices and why were they chosen?
-For example, why might a convolution layer work well with this problem?
-How might a dropout layer help with creating a successful model?

-If a well known architecture was chosen:
-* What architecture was chosen?
-* Why did you believe it would be relevant to the traffic sign application?
-* How does the final model's accuracy on the training, validation and test set provide evidence that the model is working well?
+The architecture follows the idea of ResNet, which has seen great success in image classification benchmarks.
+The training set accuracy is found to be saturated with networks of fewer layers.
+However, increasing the network capacity improves the generalization of the model.
+The drop out layer is also found to help reduce the validation error.
+In the work of [Sermanet et al.](http://ieeexplore.ieee.org.stanford.idm.oclc.org/abstract/document/6460867/), the usage of grayscale images instead of color images results in better results.
+Following this idea, the grayscale channel is added to the RGB data.
+However, no significant improvement has been observed.
+A channel-wise dropout layer is then added, forcing the network to learn the complementary nature between these color channels, which successfully improves the validation accuracy.

 ### Test a Model on New Images